 Keep all documentation related to your accident

 Keep your medical records showing all medical expenses you have incurred and the results of medical treatments.
-Ensure you keep all the receipts and bills from your auto repair shop.
+Ensure you also keep all the receipts and bills from your auto repair shop.
 Your damage claim will be worth more if you keep all the documents.

 Investigate your accident

 It is crucial to have a lawyer investigate the accident on your behalf.
-If you receive a low settlement offer, your lawyer may gather evidence like witness testimony, police reports, and medical records to show the severity of the crash to the insurance company.
+If you receive a low settlement offer, your lawyer may need to gather evidence like witness testimony, police reports, and medical records to show the severity of the crash to the insurance company.
 This evidence can show the insurance company that the driver on their policy acted negligently and could result in legal action if a fair settlement isn’t reached.

 Never accept the initial settlement offer